 We recommend booking 2-3 rooms depending on the nature of your mock competition.
 Make sure that you have space for individuals and teams to prep, a competition room for judging, and a casual space for members to socialize, hold a workshop, or cater food.
+Try to find a space that requires little to no payment, a university/community college is a great place for a mock competition.

-DETERMINE COMP EVENTS
+DETERMINE COMPETITIVE EVENTS

-- Option 1: Offer only 1 team event and 1 individual event - Option 2: Offer 1 Event Per Career Cluster (Marketing, Entrepreneurship, Finance, etc.) - Option 3: Offer every competitive event (Hotel & Lodging, Marketing Management, etc.)
+Option 1: Offer only 1 team event and 1 individual event

+Option 2: Offer 1 event per career cluster

+Option 3: Offer every competitive event

-Also consider how your written event competitors will participate.
+Also consider how or if your written event competitors will participate.

-DRAFT COMP SCHEDULE
+DRAFT COMPETITION SCHEDULE

 Once you know who is competing and in what event, create a rough schedule for the mock competition.
 Schedule 30 minute prep for individuals and 1 hour prep for teams.
-Written Events do not need a prep time.
-Set up judges with similar career clusters.
-(For example Judge C is judging 2 events, but both events are in the finance career cluster).
+Written events do not need a prep time.
+Set up judges with similar career clusters (for example, one judge could be judging 2 events, but both events are in the finance career cluster).